hungify/react-polymorphic/README.md

-# vite-react-ts-starter
+# React Polymorphic Component

-React TypeScript stater created by Vite
+A simple example of a polymorphic component in React.